 |DLS/HUMS A206||Positive Behavioral Supports in Children's Behavioral Health||3|

-A total of 12 credits is required for the OEC.
+A minimum of 12 credits is required for the degree.

 Program Student Learning Outcomes

 Students graduating with an Occupational Endorsement Certificate in Children's Behavioral Health will be able to:

 - Use knowledge of therapeutic techniques, child development and cultural responsiveness to interpret treatment plans in therapeutic settings for children and youth.

 - Apply an array of strategies to support and shape behavior of children and youth with challenging behaviors.